 Definitions of Hydrogen Bonding.
-Several different types of hydrogen bonding interactions are possible among the polar solutes within different system compositions under study, including: H2O...H2O, H2O...HNO3 (water donating), O3NH...OH2 (nitric acid donating).
+Several different types of hydrogen bonding interactions are possible among the polar solutes within different system compositions under study, including: $H_2O...H_2O$ , $H_2O...HNO_3$ (water donating), $O_3NH...OH_2$ (nitric acid donating).
 Amongst water and nitric acid, a distance cutoff of 2.5 Å was set between donor(H)-acceptor(O) for identifying hydrogen bond interactions.
-Further, for HBs among H2O, an additional angle based cutoff criterion (less than 30° for $\angle$ O-H...O) was imposed along with the distance threshold.[49]
-For HB interactions involving TODGA (i.e. H2O...TODGA (water donating), O3NH...TODGA (nitric acid donating)), a O...O distance cutoff of 3.8 Å was employed based on the first minimum of corresponding RDF profiles (cf. Figure S4).
+Further, for HBs among H2O, an additional angle based cutoff criterion (less than 30° for $\angle$ O-H...O) was imposed along with the distance threshold.[51]
+For HB interactions involving TODGA (i.e., H2O...TODGA (water donating), O3NH...TODGA (nitric acid donating)), a O...O distance cutoff of 3.8 Å was employed based on the first minimum of corresponding RDF profiles (see Figure S5).

-Local vs. Extended Aggregation..
-To learn more about the formation and growth of aggregates, as well as the changes to their the change network topology, two classes of clustering are delineated based upon the nature of the interactions that promote the aggregation process: 1) local aggregation and 2) extended aggregation.
+Local vs. Extended Aggregation To learn more about the formation and growth of aggregates, as well as the changes to their the change network topology, two classes of clustering are delineated based upon the nature of the interactions that promote the aggregation process: 1) local aggregation and 2) extended aggregation.
 Local aggregation is characterized by a cluster that is dominated by TODGA nodes that have an edge irrespective of whether any $H_2O$ or $HNO_3$ are present.
-In contrast, extended aggregation occurs when a homogeneous TODGA cluster is connected to a homogeneous water cluster but where each TODGA cluster is distance-separated (having no edge).
+In contrast, extended aggregation occurs when one or more homogeneous TODGA clusters are connected to a homogeneous water cluster, but where each TODGA cluster is distance-separated (having no edge) from the others.
 In other words, in the extended aggregation, water clusters link otherwise separated TODGA cluster(s) and in this manner TODGA clusters are connected through non-local interactions.
 The same definitions are applicable to $HNO_3$ -containing cluster systems.
-Figure S5 illustrates the potential cluster compositions and their associated definitions.
+Figure S6 illustrates the potential cluster compositions and their associated definitions.

-Eccentricity Distribution Within Clusters..
-To evaluate the connectivity within the homo- and heterogeneous clusters, we computed the eccentricity distribution of all nodes using NetworkX.[46]
+Eccentricity Distribution Within Clusters.
+To evaluate the connectivity within the homo- and heterogeneous clusters, we computed the eccentricity distribution of all nodes using NetworkX.[48]
 Within the formalism of graph theory, the eccentricity $(e_v)$ of a node is defined as the maximum graph-distance between the node with all other nodes present within the network.